napix/NapixServer/docs/first_step.rst

 Secondly, the manager has a method :meth:`~base.Manager.validate_resource` which verifies the whole resource dict.

-In our case, we can implement a verification to avoid that the password contains the username
+In our case, we can implement a verification to avoid that the password contains the username.

 .. literalinclude:: /samples/basicpasswordfile.py
     :pyobject: BasicPasswordFileManager.validate_resource